Judeous/Cryptyrinth/Cryptyrinth.md

     + In all three cases, GetAction is called to ask the user which of the four _specialties_ they would like the _player_ to be assigned to, then enters a _specialtyKey_ switch which assigns the values of the chosen _specialty_
 + GetAction (And all overloads)
   + Takes in a choice char, a string query, and varying amounts of strings for options
-  + The query is written to the console, then the options are written in order, then the choice char is set to the player's input through a ReadKey, and the value is returned
+  + The query is written to the console, then the options are printed in order, then the choice char is set to the player's input through a ReadKey, and the value is returned

 ## Enemy.cs
 + Enemy Constructor